ZTF666/Covid19-Reporter/readme.md

 # Covid-19 Reporter

-A simple webapp that consumes the 'https://covid2019-api.herokuapp.com/v2/' api 👁️ and displays the details . the app is developped using chartJs , datatables , bootstrap , javascript and Firebase .
+A simple webapp that consumes the 'https://covid2019-api.herokuapp.com/v2/' api 👁️ and displays the details . the app is developed using chartJs , datatables , bootstrap , javascript and Firebase .

 ![Screenshot](assets/index.png)